 For these same reasons, the town has also always been a valuable military position.
 Thus, more often than not, Belgrade has been the site of a major fortress coveted by a long succession of warlike peoples.
 Celts, Romans, Byzantines, Bulgars, Serbs and Hungarians were only some of the conquerors who held this stronghold in the course of its turbulent history.

 After Constantinople fell to the Turks in 1453, Sultan Mehmet II in 1456 made an unsuccessful attempt to capture Belgrade, which did not fall into Ottoman hands until 1521.
-With the exception of 3 short periods of Habsburg rule, a Turkish garrison was in Belgrade until 1867.
+With the exception of three short periods of Habsburg rule, a Turkish garrison was in Belgrade until 1867.

-|Failed Ottoman Attempt to take Belgrade 1456|
+|Failed Ottoman Attempt to take Belgrade, 1456.|

 Upon the 1521 Ottoman conquest of Belgrade, the defeated Hungarian soldiers were permitted to return home and the Serbian townsmen were deported to a village near Istanbul.
 In their stead, an Ottoman force occupied the citadel and Turks, Vlachs, Gypsies and Jews were encouraged to settle in the town.
 Such population transfers were a common Ottoman practice designed to cut ties with the past and strengthen the sultan's control of newly-won possessions.
+During the twenty years from the 1521 Turkish conquest of Belgrade to the Ottoman subjugation of Hungary (1541), the town fully earned its nickname darülcihat or "gate of holy war."
+And thereafter, Belgrade continued to be a principal launching pad for several Ottoman campaigns into Central Europe.
+At the same time, it was the capital of the Ottoman province (sancak, liva) of Semendire (Smederevo), which occupied more or less the same territory as Serbia before 1878.

-|1456 Ottoman Siege of Belgrade|
+|1456 Ottoman Siege of Belgrade.|

 This present study is based largely upon an unpublished Ottoman domesday book (defter-i mufassal) housed in the Prime Ministry Archives in Istanbul (tahrir defteri 517).
 This tax register is written in the Ottoman-Turkish language, in this instance expressed in the specialized Arabic handwriting known as siyaqat.
 This chancery script is particularly difficult to interpret because it characteristically omits the diacritical dots that in many cases distinguish one Arabic letter from another.